inasafe/inasafe-doc/docs/source/training/curriculum/osm-intermediate-toolkit.rst

 - Problem with internet connection if connection slow make the practice session become longer
-- The online private datastore server can�t use together because limited bandwidth, so the participants are usually asked to not practice and just see the facilitator to practice.
+- The online private datastore server cant be used together cause of limited bandwidth, so the participants are usually asked to not practice and just see the facilitator to practice.